 Live a Happier Life

-But how?
 It is one thing to say it, another to do it.
 I often stop and wonder if I am doing it right in my own life.
 For example, as a parent, I give my kids a lot of my time, but someday I probably will wish I had given more.
 Who can ever give their kids all the time they wish they could?
 There isn’t that much time available, even to the idle rich (which I am not) because childhood is brief.
 And after our children’s childhoods are over, who doesn’t wish for one more day–one more sunny afternoon in the park–when our kids were young?

 Anna Quindlen wrote that the biggest mistake she made as a parent: